Duramax 6.6 Firing Order – With Diagrams!

 The firing order for the Duramax 6.6 is 1-2-7-8-4-5-6-3.
 This sequence determines the order in which fuel is injected and ignited in the cylinders.

-As an expert in diesel engines, I can confidently say that understanding the firing order of a Duramax 6.6 engine is crucial for proper maintenance and troubleshooting.
-The firing order for a stock 6.6-liter Duramax diesel is 1-2-7-8-4-5-6-3.
 This means that the first cylinder to fire is number one, followed by cylinders two, seven, eight, four, five, six, and three in that order.

 The cylinders on a Duramax engine are numbered from front to back, starting with the number one cylinder.
 The number one cylinder on an inline Duramax engine is located close to the timing cover at the front side of the engine.